openjdk/guide/src/guide/jbs-jdk-bug-system.md

 ## Verifying an issue

-Once a bug is marked as fixed there is now the option of someone, other than the person that fixed it, of marking it as [Verified]{.jbs-value} to confirm that the issue is fixed after testing; marking it as [Fix Failed]{.jbs-value} if it didn't solve the issue; or, [Not Verified]{.jbs-value} to indicate that it wasn't explicitly tested.
+Once an issue is marked as resolved there is now the option of someone, other than the person that fixed it, of marking it as [Verified]{.jbs-value} to confirm that the issue is fixed after testing; marking it as [Fix Failed]{.jbs-value} if it didn't solve the issue; or, [Not Verified]{.jbs-value} to indicate that it wasn't explicitly tested.
 Note that the JBS UI doesn't highlight when [Fix Failed]{.jbs-value} has been set, you need to look for the [Verification]{.jbs-field} field at the bottom of the left-hand column in the Details section.

 ## Removing an issue